Spectral theory of fluctuations in time-average statistical mechanics of reversible and driven systems: Characteristic function near zero via non-Hermitian perturbation theory

+Multiplying Eq.~(\ref{Qproof}) by 2 and dividing by $t$ we obtain Eq.~(\ref{LDvar}) for the case when $\ovl{V}_t=\theta_{\mathcal{V}}(t)$ defined in Eq.~(\ref{ltf3}) which in turn proves asymptotic equality as $t\to\infty$.
+Because for systems obeying detailed we further have $|L_k\rangle=\ee{\beta U(\bx)}|R_k\rangle$ each coefficient is positive, $V_{0k}(\mathcal{V})V_{k0}(\mathcal{V})\ge 0$, because it corresponds to $\ee{-\beta U(\bx)}>0$ multiplied by the square of a real number.
+Together with Eq.~(\ref{ss}) this proves that the inequality holds for any $t$ and completes the proof of the existence and tightness of the bound (\ref{bound}).

-where the inequality saturates as $t\to\infty$.
-Eq.~(\ref{bound}) enables to obtain an upper bound on fluctuations of $\ovl{\psi}_t$ from the integral over the return probability (\ref{NMP}) and thus bounds the fluctuations of time-averaged observables $\ovl{\psi}_t$ (with $\psi_t$ of type (\ref{funct})) by means of the ensemble propagator.
+Eq.~(\ref{bound}) enables to obtain an upper bound on fluctuations of $\theta_{\mathcal{V}}(t)$ -- the (generally non-Markovian) \emph{occupation measure} that the full dynamics $\bx_{\tau}$ along \emph{a single trajectory} is found within the hypersurface $V(\bx)=\mathcal{V}$ -- from the integral over the return probability (\ref{NMP}).
+It thereby also bounds the fluctuations of random time-average ``empirical densities'', that is, local time fractions (see Eq.(\ref{ltf})), by means of the corresponding deterministic (ensemble) joint return probability density (\ref{NMP}).
 Eq.~(\ref{bound}) is the main practical result of this work.
-Interestingly, we found a similar bound involving the integral of the return probability in the study of large deviation asymptotics of the first passage functional \cite{hart19a}.
+Interestingly, a similar bound involving the integral of the return probability has been found in Ref.~\cite{hart19a} in the study of large deviation asymptotics of the first passage times.